"

 Short Reports

-In addition, the informal report can be informational or analytical in nature.Ā The informational report contains non-sensitive, routine information, often presented in a prescribed format such as a fill-in-the-blank form.Ā For this reason, the sections of an informational report include the introduction, findings, and conclusion.Ā In contrast, the short analytical report seeks to answer questions about specific problems with the aim of solving those problems.Ā How can we use social media more effectively?
+The informal or short report can be informational or analytical in nature.
+The informational report contains detailed non-sensitive, routine information.
+When it is of a highly routine nature, like a weekly activity report, it is formatted as a fill-in-the-blank form.
+The conventional structure of a short report otherwise consists of an introduction, background, findings, and conclusion.
+In contrast, the short analytical report seeks to answer questions about specific problems with the aim of solving those problems.
+How can we use social media more effectively?
 Should we close or open a new plant?
 How can customer service be improved?
 Therefore, the short analytical report not only includes an introduction, findings, and conclusion, but also recommendations.

-Table 10.1.3Ā Informational and Analytical Short Report Sections
+Table 10.1.3 Informational and Analytical Short Report Sections

 Short Informational Reports